allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 #### Core
 OpBox Core primary responsibility is serving page definitions for Frontend renderers.
-Moreover, Core providing an API to Admin app for pages management (creating, editing, publishing).
+Moreover, Core provides an API to Admin app for pages management (creating, editing, publishing).

 Core is the only stateful service in OpBox family.
 It stores pages definitions in MongoDB and box prototypes in Git (prototypes are explained below).